mage2click/m2c/README.md

 Toolset local homepage with links to all tools listed above - `https://m2c.test`

-**All docker images with services listed above required to be active for toolset functioning.**
+**All Docker images with services listed above required to be active for toolset functioning.**
 These services are configured to start automatically and should not be stopped.
 Without active Traefik and Dnsmasq, m2c backed projects can't work properly.

 If you don't want auto-start of these services, you can disable it with the command below.